-Top 10 NFL Strong Safeties of All Time Rankings
+Top 10 NFL Best Strong Safeties of All Time Rankings

-Ranking the best Strong Safeties in the history of the NFL such as Ken Houston , Troy Polamalu, and many more
+Ranking the best Strong Safeties of All Time in the NFL such as Ken Houston , Troy Polamalu, and many more

-The strong safety position much like the free safety position is a versatile position that can meet the needs of any defensive coordinator much like owning a swiss army knife.
+The Top 10 Best Strong Safeties of All-Time Rankings list can be broken like this.
+A position much like the free safety position is a versatile position that can meet the needs of any defensive coordinator much like owning a swiss army knife.

 While the traditional role of the safety position was to support both the pass and run but being the last line of defense before allowing the opposing team from scoring.